REVISED 2017 #2 7670

 b) When conducting meetings and carrying out administrative matters (such as scheduling), the parent and District may agree to use alternative means of meeting participation such as conference calls.

-c) The parent and District may agree in writing to waive the resolution process or agree to use the mediation process to resolve the dispute.
+c) The parent and District may agree in writing, however, to waive the resolution process or agree to use the mediation process to resolve the dispute.

 d) If a settlement is reached, the parties shall execute a legally binding agreement signed by the parent and the representative of the District who has authority to bind the District.
 This agreement is enforceable in court.
 However, either party may void the agreement within three (3) business days of the agreement's execution.